 What we do

-- Carry out regular harbour patrols to make sure harbour users are sticking to the rules (they can issue an instant fine if you are breaking a harbour bylaw.
-Find out more at www.nrc.govt.nz/safeboating);
+Our Regional Harbourmaster and the maritime team carry out regular harbour patrols to make sure harbour users are sticking to the rules.
+They can issue an instant fine if you are breaking a harbour bylaw – find out more at: www.nrc.govt.nz/safeboating.

-- make sure over 300 navigation aids are kept in good condition;
+- ensure more than 300 navigation aids are kept in good condition

-- respond to marine pollution incidents like oil spills;
+- respond to marine pollution incidents such as oil spills

 - help pilot ships safely into our harbours.